cloudfoundry/stratos/deploy/cloud-foundry/README.md

 ### Console fails to start

-The Stratos UI Console will automatically detect the API endpoint for your Cloud Foundry.
+The Stratos Console will automatically detect the API endpoint for your Cloud Foundry.
 To do so, it relies on the `cf_api` value inside the `VCAP_APPLICATION` environment variable.
 To check if the variable is present, use the CF CLI to list environment variables, and inspect the `VCAP_APPLICATION` variable under `System-Provided`.

 ```